The-Anton/eSustain/README.md

 #### ⚠️Currently only available for Indian Users 🤕

 ###### 🧪 If you are testing this application from outside India you will be provided with the option to use an Indian location for simulating the application.
-<u>If it still crashes, then consider to use the application in an android emulator, using an Indian location </u>
+###### ⚠️ If it still crashes, then consider to use the application in an android emulator, using an Indian location